Amazon adds new Echo devices in bid to dominate voice gadgets

-SEATTLE (Reuters) - Amazon.com Inc (AMZN.O) on Thursday introduced new Echo devices with more powerful audio in a bid to stay ahead of rivals Apple Inc (AAPL.O) and Alphabet Inc’s Google (GOOGL.O) in the nascent category for voice-controlled gadgets.
+SEATTLE, Sept 20 (Reuters) - Amazon.com Inc on Thursday introduced new Echo devices with more powerful audio in a bid to stay ahead of rivals Apple Inc and Alphabet Inc’s Google in the nascent category for voice-controlled gadgets.

 The world’s largest online retailer announced updated versions of its Echo Dot and Echo Plus, as well as new devices such as a ‘smart’ microwave, the Echo Sub and the $299.99 Echo Link Amp, focused on creating better entertainment systems for the home.